AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 Git tracks the base folder that we initialized as a repo (where we executed "git init") and also all subsequent nested folders inside that base folder.

+> "Dirty the working tree" &rarr; To add some modification, git notices there was a change in the tracked working directory.

 - ### Git commits

 We can think of a commit in Git as a "checkpoint".
 Once we have made changes in the set of files of the repository, we can then group some or all of them together into a commit.
 We could also say that a commit is a "version" or state of the set of files in the branch (timeline).